mssgill/hscSphinx/glossary.rst

 double-Gaussian

-    The point spread function of a star is quick similar to a Gaussian, but has too much flux present in the extended 'wings'.
+    The point spread function of a star is quite similar to a 2D Gaussian, but has too much flux present in the extended 'wings'.
     However, while one Gaussian is a poor model, two Gaussians does quite a good job.
 One Gaussian models the center of the PSF, while the second Gaussian (typically 2x the width and 0.1x amplitude) models the wings.
+A double-Gaussian PSF is available in the pipeline software, but is not used as a PSF for production reruns.

 differencing